skaur076/simranjit.github.io/_posts/2019-01-18-second-post.md

 5. text styles
 I started creating the prototype for my app by using all the properties i learnt this week.

+##Problems
+Well, i find sketch is easy to use and till now i didn't find any problem.

 ## My plans for next week
 For the next week i think i will use symbols, layer and masks properties and learn sketch for responsive websites.